The Iran Nuclear Deal Will Live — But More Sanctions Are Still Coming

 The Trump administration has decided not to torpedo the historic nuclear deal with Iran and is renewing key waivers that allow foreign companies to do business with the Islamic Republic, two administration officials tell BuzzFeed News.
-At the same time, the Treasury Department is set to sanction two Iranian defense officials and one Iranian entity for activities related to missile development, the officials said.
+At the same time, the Treasury Department is set to sanction seven targets, including two Iranian defense officials, for activities related to missile development, the officials said.

 A State Department report that condemns Iran for human rights violations will round out the administration’s package of Iran announcements two days before Iran’s presidential elections.